BHANKSSS/Big-Data-and-Cloud-Computing/README.md

 ### 1. you sould already familiar with this
 ![image](https://github.com/BHANKSSS/Big-Data-and-Cloud-Computing/assets/73731578/3c800191-31f1-4721-9c0b-127d40e9d01e)
 addional note. you should turn on the PITR (point-in-time-recovery)  or just follow the recent notificarion

+## Conclusion
+Amazon DynamoDB is a highly scalable and high-performance NoSQL database service.
+With a key-value storage model, DynamoDB provides low response times and high throughput.
+DynamoDB is also flexible in terms of data schemas, allowing arbitrary data storage.
+With high durability and fault tolerance, DynamoDB maintains high data availability.
+Overall, DynamoDB is a powerful NoSQL solution for managing large-scale data with fast performance and easy management.
+With DynamoDB, you can construct tables, import datasets, and run queries or scans to get the information you need.
 ![image](https://github.com/BHANKSSS/Big-Data-and-Cloud-Computing/assets/73731578/d4749379-484c-4ab0-b196-1192f2056309)
 ### 2. choose the bucket destination along with wich table you would export
 ![image](https://github.com/BHANKSSS/Big-Data-and-Cloud-Computing/assets/73731578/bf8265ca-e174-46b0-b644-eb19e5c2fb80)